elapouya/python-docx-template/docs/index.rst

 Now you can use python-docx-template to generate as many word documents you want from this .docx template and context variables you will associate.

-Note : python-docx-template as been tested with MS Word 97, it may not work with other version.

 Jinja2-like syntax
 ------------------